sonian/carica/README.md

 override what files Carica loads you can create your own `config` function using the `configurer` function.

+Given a the list of resources in the format expected by get-configs, return a function that can be used to search the configuration files.
+The list of resources be Strings, Files or URLs.

 If you override the default `config` function in this manner you must also override the `override-config` function if you intend to use it.

-`configurer` will take a sequence types supported by clojure.java.io, String, File, and URL.  `resources` will return a seq of matching files from the current classpath.

 ```clojure
 (ns my-proj.config